Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 Read this article and learn why vitamin A is great for oily skin

 That said, there are no studies I know of suggesting harm from low levels of mycotoxins.
-You evolved your detoxification systems for a very good reason.
+You evolved your detoxification systems for a good reason.
 Almost all plants have natural defensive toxins, including glycoalkaloids in potatoes, tomatine in tomatoes, and oxalates in sweet potatoes.
 Yet those foods are still healthy because your detoxification system is constantly ticking away.

 Secondly, many of the classic mycotoxin foods are packed with acne nutrients that counteract the damage.